valskalla/odin/README.md

 // API config ApiConfig(uri = https://localhost:8080, apiSecret = <secret>, environments = List(test, dev)(2 more))
 ```

+Please note that by differences of magnolia itself, the derivation on Scala 2 and Scala 3 might yield slightly different results.
+One known difference is that for Scala 3, value classes are currently not unwrapped as they're on Scala 2.

 ## SLF4J bridge

 In case if some dependencies in the project use SL4J as a logging API, it's possible to provide Odin logger as a backend.